 FITs Plan Their Own Trips

 The huge rise in availability of all aspects of travel planning online, including even websites devoted to helping you learn how to plan travel, has made it easier for independent travelers to plan their own specialized itineraries and book their own transportation and accommodations.
 This diminishes their need for traditional travel agents, and this also makes packaged trips have less appeal.
 As a result, FITs are a quickly growing segment of the tourist market.
 First-hand travel information about destinations, transportation arrangements such as train and plane tickets, and hotel reservations worldwide are available at the click of a mouse for independent travelers.

 FITs Sometimes Use Travel Agents

 An agent who specializes in FIT travel can help you plan custom sightseeing with a private tour guide, arrange a private cooking class or a wine-tasting tour, and even hook you up with knowledgeable local representatives.
-The agent will help you plan a personalized travel experience based on input you provide.
+The agent will help you plan a personalized travel experience based on the input you provide.
 If you wish, an agent can often arrange to have someone meet you at your destination and take you to your hotel.
-Travel professionals are especially helpful in finding non-traditional or out-of-the-way accommodations that do not advertise on the Internet, such as villas, farmhouses, inns, and family-run bed and breakfasts.
+Travel professionals are especially helpful in finding non-traditional or out-of-the-way accommodations that do not advertise on the internet, such as villas, farmhouses, inns, and family-run bed-and-breakfasts.